odu-cs625-datavis/github-classroom-for-students/README.md

 ### Steps for downloading and editing assignments from GitHub Classroom

 1. Have a folder specifically for your class (call it something like cs625-fall-2019).
-Within this folder, I would recommend a folder titled lectures (this can be pulled from the organization--we will show you how to do this), as well a folder titled homework.
+Within this folder, I would recommend a folder  homework.
-*(MCW: For CS 625, you probably do not need a 'lectures' folder.)*

 Note you can do this as you normally would with pointing and clicking, but you can also use the shell!
-This is good practice if you want to use Git outside of the class, as you normally have to use the Shell to interact with Git.
-Sean Kross has a great guide for using the shell here--http://seankross.com/the-unix-workbench/.
+This is good practice if you want to use Git outside of the class, as you normally have to use the shell to interact with Git.
+Sean Kross has a great guide for using the shell at http://seankross.com/the-unix-workbench/.
 However, I'll show you the basic steps you need.

 One thing that the shell does is allow you to navigate through all of your files by typing commands, rather than using your mouse.
 When you open up the shell, you can type `PWD`.
 This tells you the directory (folder) that you are in.
 You can also type `ls`.
 This lists the directories available to you.
 For example when I type `PWD`, the result is `/Users/jfiksel`.
 This tells me that I am in my own directory inside of my computer.
-When I type `ls`, I see directories such as Applications, Documents, etc...
-I can also enter into a directory using the `cd` command.
+When I type `ls`, I see directories such as Applications, Documents, etc. I can also enter into a directory using the `cd` command.
 If I type `cd Documents`, then I am now inside of the Documents directory.
 When I type `PWD`, the result is now `/Users/jfiksel/Documents`.
 I can go back to `/Users/jfiksel` by typing `cd ..`.

  ![Alt Text](http://g.recordit.co/w5rRPbRiVB.gif)